-Apple has done a great job with this feature, because the gesture trick works almost flawless, when you’re using it in normal circumstances.
+Apple has done a great job with this feature, because the gesture trick works almost flawlessly, when you’re using it in normal circumstances.
 The very few times when it happened, that the wrist gadget’s screen, failed to turn on, was when performing a hand raise while lying in bed or in some other unconventional position.
 On the other hand, your Apple Watch will experience plenty of display activations in vain, when you move your wrist, during daily activities without aiming to check the Watch Face.

 Why To Use Activate On Wrist Raise?

 The Apple Watch is not the common timepiece, it’s a smarwatch, or better said a mini-computer strapped on your wrist.
 This means that it’s power consumption is much more significant than your regular watch.
 True, its battery is also bigger, but the effort to light up the display and perform the multitude of tasks that the Watch OS is able to handle, makes battery a resource that has to be wisely managed.
 This means that the Watch’s screen can’t be glowing continuously.
 For battery efficiency the screen needs to wake only when the user interacts with it, the same as your iPhone or iPad do.
 However, there is an alternative for the automated Activate on Wrist Raise feature.

 Tap To Wake and Cover To Sleep Apple Watch

 I’m talking about the manual option of waking your wearable.
 If Activate on Wrist Raise is disabled, or your wrist is already flicked and you don’t want to repeat the gesture you can tap the Watch’s screen to light it up.
 When you finish toying with your gadget, cover the display with your hand to switch it off.
 It’s the same gesture trick that allows you to mute an incoming Apple Watch call.